LiveLike/livelike-docs/docs/Platform/getting-started.md

 ## Producers

-Content editors, community managers, and program designers should check out the [Getting Started](doc:ps-getting-started) section for the CMS.
+Content editors, community managers, and program designers should check out the [Getting Started](doc:ps-getting-started) guide for the CMS.

 ## Support